 average initial contribution amount for a new account

 total 529 accounts on our platform

 529 balances shift in sync with market performance

-The overall average 529 account balance has grown by 11% over the past five years, which represents a minor slowing of the five-year rate relative to 2017.
-Fluctuations in market performance over the course of 2018 were likely a major contributor to this trend, with the overall 529 balance also declining by a few hundred dollars year-over-year.
+The overall average 529 account balance has grown by 28% over the past five years, which represents a 17 percentage point jump in the five-year rate relative to 2018.
+This overall average balance also increased by almost $3,000 in 2019, as the market recovered after some fluctuations in late 2018.
 It's important to keep in mind that a 529 account is a long-term savings vehicle that's ultimately designed to enable savers to recover and grow earnings with market corrections and upticks.

 529 Average Account Balances

 As we've noted, 529 balances increased year-over-year across all account owner age ranges.
 But savers ages 25 to 34 saw the most dramatic jump in their average balance in 2019, with a 20% increase over 2018.
 Savers ages 35 to 44 and 55 to 64 saw a very similar year-over-year increase in education savings of 16%.
 Not surprisingly, savers ages 45 to 54 who have had a longer time horizon to save than their younger counterparts and likely have beneficiaries approaching college age had the highest overall average balance at $35,327.

 Average 529 Account Balance